 Coal mining is a large-scale operation.
 Safety is an important issue in underground coal mines due to the risk of methane gas explosions, for example.
 We are a member of the Bettercoal initiative established by international utilities to promote corporate responsibility throughout the coal supply chain.
 Our experts make regular visits to mines to assess the coal suppliers’ operations.

-Biomass and other biofuels account for about Biomass and other biofuels account for about 3% of Fortum’s energy sources.
+Biomass fuels account for about 3% of Fortum’s energy sources.
 We use primarily forest residues and other wood-based fuels.
 Bio-based municipal waste and industrial waste are used to some extent.
 According to our estimate, the use of renewable biofuels will increase in the future.

 The sustainable production and use of bioenergy is gaining more attention worldwide.
 We recognise the challenges related to the origin of bioenergy and have prepared a position paper on the sustainable use of bioenergy.
 We are continuously developing measures to improve the traceability of fuels and ensure their sustainable use.
 Furthermore, we participate in international organisations promoting the sustainable use of bioenergy.

-Peat accounts for about half a per cent of Fortum’s energy sources.
+Peat accounts for about half percent of Fortum’s energy sources.
 Peat is combusted in Finland and in Estonia, where it is a domestic energy source.

 Uranium fuel production is a multi-step process.
 Natural uranium is excavated from the bedrock and is concentrated like other ores.
 The uranium concentrate is converted into a gaseous form and enriched in special enrichment plants to increase the 235U proportion.
 The enriched uranium is converted into solid uranium oxide, which is then compressed into fuel pellets.
 The fuel pellets are loaded into fuel rods that are then grouped together into fuel assemblies for use in reactors.